Chart Color Schemes

 Transport

-The analysis of public transport in Bunyip indicates that there are four active transport stops currently operating.
-These stops offer a mix of train and bus services.
-A total of twelve individual routes service these stops, collectively providing 376 weekly passenger trips.
+The analysis of public transport in Bunyip indicates four active transport stops currently operating.
+These consist of a mix of train and bus services.
+Five individual routes service these stops, collectively providing 296 weekly passenger trips.

-The accessibility of transport in the area is rated as limited, with residents typically located 793 meters from the nearest transport stop.
-On average, there are 53 trips per day across all routes, which equates to approximately 94 weekly trips per individual stop.
+The accessibility of transport is rated as limited, with residents typically located at an average distance of 793 meters from the nearest transport stop.
+Across all routes, service frequency averages 42 trips per day, equating to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport